ngecom/ngbilling/README.md

   * Calculate commission based on Generated Invoices and Setup Referal Percentage.
   * Hierachy management that supports multiples levels of contract managment and invoice can be generated based on levels.
   * Customer fields can be added against Customer, Address, Order and Payment.
+  * The Account Type entity provides the ability to assign every customer a pre-determined BillingCycle,InvoiceDesign, Credit Limit and Credit Notifications.
+It also generates a new level for Pricing Resolutions, which helps to determine pricing for products at the Account Type level.
+An AccountType must be assigned to any new customer.

 # Installation
    # Pre-Requisites